 3. Cold bridging through metal mushroom fixings

-If you want to go ahead with this insulation strategy, please make sure you have the wall covered with an air tight layer (plaster or air tight paint) prior to the installation of the slabs.
+If this is your preferred insulation strategy still, please make sure you have the wall covered with an air tight layer (plaster or air tight paint) prior to the installation of the slabs.

-It could happen some day that you might need to detect a faulty cable.
+Some day it can happen, that you might need to detect a faulty cable.
 Especially when the cables have been laid up and down above your metal frame ceiling, you´re increasing the risk of damaging the cable sheathing.
 This can happen because of the movement in the structure, which allows the cable to rub on the sharp metal edges.

-Recess lights do have advantages but disadvantages too.
+Recess lights do have more disadvantages than advantages.
 Every recess light is costing you a good amount of money during the installation process.
 It creates weak spots for the air tightness and insulation.
-The beam angle is pretty low in comparison to pendants or ceiling mounted lights, which leads to a certain quantity to brighten the room.
-But the more recess lights you have installed and running, the more you´ll be affected by shadowing.
+The beam angle is pretty low in comparison to pendants or ceiling mounted lights, which leads to a certain quantity to brighten the complete room.
+But the more recess lights you have installed and running, the more you´ll be affected by shadowing and higher energy consumption.

 It´s not the best idea to install the external unit of an air-to-water system facing windwards.
 If you have not other option, consider the installation of a barrier